jxwleong/jtag-boundary-scan/README.md

 <div align="center">
   Table 1.
 The JTAG instructions opcode for two TAP devices in STM32F103C8T6 from [9.] line 149 and [11.] pg75-76
 </div>

-When doing boundary scan instruction such as 'SAMPLE/PRELOAD' and 'EXTEST', the boundary scan instruction will be loaded into Boudary Scan TAP and Cortex-M3 TAP will be loaded with 'BYPASS' instruction.
+When doing boundary scan instruction such as `SAMPLE/PRELOAD` and `EXTEST`, the boundary scan instruction will be loaded into Boudary Scan TAP and Cortex-M3 TAP will be loaded with `BYPASS` instruction.

 **2. Device ID for both TAP devices**
 ![IDCODE for both TAPs](https://i.ibb.co/C0HnHKK/IDCODE.png)